Invest in Ulva Seaweed Farms.

 Other seaweeds often need specific temperature and salinity ranges, limiting their geographic flexibility.

 Ulva is suitable for offshore rope and pen cultivation, land-based tanks, and even photobioreactors, making it highly versatile.
-At Ulva Sea Farms we are pioneering the farming of Ulva in out unique growing pens, making it easier to farm and harvest than the alternative rope method.
+At Ulva Sea Farms, we are pioneering the farming of Ulva in our unique growing pens, making it easier to farm and harvest than the alternative rope method.

 Kelp and red algae are mostly grown in coastal aquaculture setups, which can be more resource-intensive.